HaochenFa/COMP2411_DBMS_CMMS_GroupProject/README.md

 ### For quick start (recommended)

 - Docker Desktop (Windows/macOS) with Docker Compose v2 (the `docker compose` command)
+- Node.js (with npm) for running the Electron desktop app

 ### For manual setup (no Docker)